 Cho La Stats

-- You need to cross the Cho La Glacier, which will likely be holding snow and ice.
+• You must cross the Cho La Glacier, which will likely be holding snow and ice.

 How Difficult Is Cho La?